 These chips use a PLL that is designed to function between 120 MHz and the specified maximum clock frequency.
-During power-up, when the DOFF is tied HIGH, the PLL is locked after 20 μs of stable clock.
+During power up, when the $\overline{\text{DOFF}}$ is tied high, the PLL is locked after 20 μs of stable clock.
 The PLL can also be reset by slowing or stopping the input clock K and K for a minimum of 30 ns.
 However, it is not necessary to reset the PLL to lock to the desired frequency.
 The PLL automatically locks 20 μs after a stable clock is presented.
 The PLL may be disabled by applying ground to the DOFF pin.
 When the PLL is turned off, the device behaves in DDR I mode (with one cycle latency and a longer access time).
-For information, refer to the application note, PLL Considerations in QDRII/DDRII/QDRII+/DDRII+.